Western Michigan University has adopted a test-optional policy. This applies to both admission and Office of Admissions scholarship consideration.

 Applicants who do wish test scores to be used in the admission process should report/submit scores from all test dates.
 Doing so will allow WMU to use your highest subscores from any test date to superscore your total (SAT) or composite (ACT) score.

 Enrolling students: Students who decide to enroll at WMU are encouraged to provide official test scores if they have them prior to new student orientation.
+If you chose to submit self-reported scores, you must provide the official test scores prior to new orientation.
 Scores can be sent directly from the testing agency or included on an official high school transcript.

 Students may request official test scores from the appropriate testing agency at: